gvwilson/sdxpy/src/check/index.md

 [% inc file="parse.out" %]

-In order to keep everything in one file, we have written the HTML "page" as a multi-line Python string;
+In order to keep everything in one file, we have written the HTML "page" as a multiline Python string;
 we will do this frequently when writing unit tests so that the HTML [%i "fixture" %] is right beside the test code.
 Notice in the output that the line breaks in the HTML